As an Amazon Associate I earn from qualifying purchases.

 This pita pizza recipe is super fast, easy, and delicious with pesto and tomatoes!

-As may of you know, I’ve been working on filling out my Weekend Prep Meals section.
-My aim with this is to help you see that meal prep is both fast and easy if you do it right.
-I know there are a lot of sites out there with elaborate shopping lists that belong to hours worth of weekend meal prep.
-But it simple doesn’t have to be that way.
+I know there are a lot of sites out there with elaborate shopping lists that belong to hours’ worth of weekend meal prep.
+But it simply doesn’t have to be that way.
 I mean, if you WANT to go that route, more power to you!
-Go for it!
-But so many of you have told me that time and meal prep are your two big issues with clean eating, that I thought I’d work on helping you see just how easy it can be!
+But so many of you have told me that time and meal prep are your two big issues with clean eating that I thought I’d work on helping you see just how easy it can be.

 The nice thing about this pizza and the three that will follow are that they freeze really well.
 So you will also find these in my Freezer Meals section because these are so crazy easy to prep for the freezer!